-Reviewing this blog, it occurred to me that I’ve never written about real estate agency and designations, which is one of the more confusing aspects of real estate law.
-I think all the new disclosures and regulations imposed by the Board of Real Estate, while well-intended, have made this area unnecessarily complicated.
-I’ll try to explain agency in plain English.
+Reviewing this blog, it occurred to me that I’ve never written about real estate agency and designations, which is one of the more confusing aspects of real estate broker agency law.
+Personally, I think that all the recent disclosure forms and regulations imposed by the Mass.
+Board of Real Estate, while well-intended, have made this area unnecessarily complicated.
+I’ll try to explain broker agency in plain English.

 Massachusetts Mandatory Licensee Consumer Relationship Disclosure

 The Massachusetts real estate brokerage industry is highly regulated by both state law and regulations, as well as local and national codes of ethics.
 Under state regulation, once you sit down with a Massachusetts real estate agent to discuss a specific property, the agent should give you a form called the Massachusetts Mandatory Licensee Consumer Relationship Disclosure.
 The disclosure form describes the five types of agency relationships between and among buyer, seller, and agent:

 Seller’s Agent – This is typically known as a listing agent.
 The real estate agent represents only the seller, not the buyer.
 The listing agent owes the seller undivided loyalty, reasonable care, disclosure, obedience to lawful instruction, confidentiality and accountability.
 However, a listing agent must disclose all known material defects in the real estate to buyers.